What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 But moving from low-30s to mid-40s feels like reality.
 The system did not become a god.
 It just started doing fewer stupid things.
 In engineering, that is often what major progress really looks like: same team, fewer walls, better odds ٩(◕‿◕。)۶

-If you use AI for research, coding, or agent workflows, the most valuable takeaway here is probably not “I should build my own AI scientist.”
+If you already use AI for research, coding, or agent workflows, the most valuable takeaway here is probably not “I should build my own AI scientist.”

 This is where many agent systems stall out.